Request A Loan

 If the current mortgage interest rates are low and the lender offers a 7-year fixed-rate mortgage, they’ll be able to charge a higher interest rate at the end of the 7 years if the rates are higher.
 But, if the loan is a 30 year fixed mortgage, the lender will not be able to change the low-interest rate they committed to on day 1.
-Submit a request to see the best adjustable rate mortgage rates online.

 Fixed rate mortgages vs. Adjustable rate mortgages

 A fixed-rate mortgage is a better mortgage if you plan on living in the house for the long term, and the current interest rates are low.
 If you plan on moving within the next 5 years, there is no benefit in getting a 30 year fixed loan.
 You are better off getting a 7-year fixed mortgage to reap the benefits of lower monthly payments.
-Submit a request to see the best fixed rate mortgage available.

 Best mortgage interest rates online